-Much remains unanswered in the plans, including proposals for transport, shops and school. at the preliminary stage.
-A number of drop-in sessions are being planned targeting areas ing, so the strategy is very much most affected and, following enquiries from the Village Voice, oourne on Friday, November 16 one is now planned for Mel-(3pm to 7.30pm) in The Studio, Other local consultation events still to take place will be held at Melbourne Assembly Rooms.
+Much remains unanswered in the plans, including proposals for transport, shops and schoolat the preliminary stage.
+A number of drop-in sessions are being planned targeting areas ing, so the strategy is very much most affected and, following enquiries from the Village Voice, oourne on Friday, November 16 one is now planned for Melthem down as an alternative...
+(3pm to 7.30pm) in The Studio, Other local consultation events still to take place will be held at Melbourne Assembly Rooms.
 Chellaston Academy on November 21 and Elvaston Village Hall on December 6.